 Gemma has been the Specialist Teacher for Communication and Interaction within the Sevenoaks District for the past five years.
 Her specialisms include ASD, Makaton and selective mutism.

-Pam Holden is the Specialist Teacher for Early Years
+Pam Holden - Specialist Teacher for Early Years

 Pam Holden has been a teacher for 21 years, 17 of which she has spent working within special education in a range of schools and settings.
 During her career she has worked with a wide range of children of all different ages, abilities and disabilities, both in the classroom and through outreach work.
 Her areas of specialism include the Early Years and the Autistic Spectrum Disorder.